jonnywinter/jonnywinter.github.io/_posts/2021-01-31-passing-data-between-html-flask.md

 - *url: "/receive"* is the app.route location;
 - *data: jsonVar* is the newly created JavaScript variable;
 - *success:*[..] to the end is the success function.
 It's what happens when AJAX receives a 200 code in response.
 Here we are telling AJAX to look out for the *redirect_json* JSON file and specifically if it has a key value pair for *redirect_url* - if it does, it will load the */next* URL.

+As with the above GET & POST requests, you'll see the variable breifly if you have the DevTools open, you'll also see it printed in the Python terminal as well as the */next* HTML page.
+You can see that the results are basically the same as the blog post picture.
+In the Python window you'll note the 200 OK code for the initial GET request to the */* page, a POST 200 OK code for the */receive* page and a final 200 OK code for the */next* page.
+In the DevTools you'll also note the *redirect_url* JSON varialbe - again, useful for troubleshooting.

 For completeness, here's the full Python code -
 ```python